-To make the orientation easier, wire rope technology of high-grade stainless steel is classified into 54 "wire rope systems" and arranged by FassadenGrün respectively into five types.
-The "heavy construction" is the fourth variant and is characterized mainly by the expansion pressure-free mounting and is ideal for highly porous brick, but also generally for walls and sensitive border-edge areas.
-You can buy cable systems already assembled as "heavy kits," but you may also supplement, or assemble all the items in the online shop for your unique trellis kit.
+To make the orientation easier, wire rope technology of high-grade stainless steel is classified into 54 "wire rope systems" and arranged by FassadenGrün respectively into five construction styles/kits.
+The "Heavy Style/Kit" is the fourth version and is characterized mainly by the expansion pressure-free mounting and is ideal for highly porous brick, but also generally for walls and sensitive border-edge areas.
+You can buy cable systems already assembled as "Heavy Kits," but you may also supplement, or self-assemble all the items in the online shop for your unique trellis kit.

 affordable due to threaded shaft

 for wall distances of 7-8 cm (also 13 cm)

 stainless steel AISI 304, wire rope AISI 316

 easy to install and assemble, most drilling diameters 16 mm

 All heavy wall mounts are firmly connected to the wire rope and fixed to the wall.
 The wire rope is "decoupled" in several sections; loads are evenly divided between end- and inter-supports.
 Shock loads are absorbed dynamically via the elastic deflection of the supports.
 If there is still overload, the wire rope can slide in the clamp head of the cross mount and be readjusted or re-tightened.